-A fantasy play or a pretend play has much more benefits to the children than just keeping them engaged for a quite some time.
-The benefits of these types of activities are not only limited to the child but also for the adults involved.
+A fantasy play or a pretend play has many more benefits to the children than just keeping them engaged for quite some time.
+The benefits of these types of activities are not only limited to the child but also to the adults involved.

 Imagination is limitless.